maarxx/AccuraSight/README.md

 You can look here to see if your bug, issue, or suggestion is already present, and add comments if you wish.

 If it's not there, look to the right-hand-side, click the green button "New issue", just type a Title, and Leave a comment, and then look below and click the green button "Submit new issue".
 I will get back to you.
 Maybe.
 Eventually.
 Meanwhile, other users might be able to chime in and help you too!

+# Credits

+I'd just joined the [RimWorld Discord](https://discord.gg/UTaMDWc) and they have been an incredibly supportive bunch!

+I posted the idea to the mod-ideas channel, and @lost_RD and @spdskatr immediately chimed in with the key concept that accomplished most of the work.

+From there out, it was just cleanup and polish!
+We went from concept to working prototype in under 24 hours!

+This was also my first foray into using Harmony, and so another shoutout to @Brrainz for making that possible!